 Front Desk Services

 The front desk is open from 8:00 AM to 9:30 PM.
 If you have an after-hours emergency, please contact the Manager, this number can be found in your room on the NON SMOKING sign.
-If you are arriving for check in after 9:30pm, please include your arrival time in your reservation notes, or contact the front desk with your arrival time.
+If you are arriving for check in after 9:30pm, please include your arrival time in your reservation notes, or contact the front desk team with your arrival time.
 If you have early morning plans and need to depart before 8:00am, on the day of your check out, please visit the front desk the night prior.

 Check-In and Check-Out

 Check-In time is 4:00 PM.
-This gives us time to ensure that your room meets our standards before you settle in.
+This gives us time to ensure that your room meets our excellent standards before you settle in.
 Check-Out time is 11:00 AM.

 If you require assistance with your baggage, please notify the front desk staff.
 We will happily assist you.